ttelcl/lcl-bike-app/XsvLib/README.md

 that you can find at https://github.com/ttelcl/LclXsv .
-After exploring a few options to publish this library as NuGet package and using that in the bike-app, I realized that the most robust and quick way was to simply include this library as in source code form as another visual studio project in this solution._
+After exploring a few options to publish this library as NuGet package and using that in the bike-app, I realized that the most robust and quick way was to simply include this library in source code form as another visual studio project in this solution._